Olsro/ipodclickwheelgamespreservationproject/README.md

 	![Alt text](images/linux/virtualmachineusbredir.png?raw=true "Virtual Machine USB Passthrough")

 ### 4) Syncing using iTunes
+The option "Disk use" (enabled by default) **must** be enabled.
+If it isn't enabled, you can enable by connecting your iPod on your host machine through iTunes (or through the Finder syncing window for the most recent versions of MacOS).

-I recommend letting the iPod connect to the host then eject it on the Finder before doing the passthrough, it is more reliable this way.
+I recommend letting the iPod connect to the host then eject it on the Finder before doing the passthrough to the Virtual Machine, it is more reliable this way.

 Then, it's time to connect your iPod to the virtual machine using USB passthrough then open iTunes to sync some games in order to authorize the accounts.